 How do we pay for tuition and previous balances?

-Effective for the Fall 2020 semester the Office of Enrollment Services will not be accepting checks or cash in person.
+The Office of Enrollment Services is not accepting checks or cash in person.
 Please pay your student billing statement online through WebAdvisor or for more information on how to pay your ebill statement, please visit Payment Information.
 We are sorry for this temporary inconvenience.

 How were students supported by relief funds under the CARES Act?

 Under the CARES Act, students were eligible for funding to cover expenses related to the disruption of campus operations due to the coronavirus.
 FDU students were notified through email on May 11 and May 21 how to apply and the University has dispersed nearly $3 million in emergency grants to students.
 FDU’s detailed reporting information on the CARES funds is on the website.

 Will study-abroad programs resume in the spring?

 All study-abroad programs, including Wroxton College, have been suspended for the Fall 2020 and Spring 2021 semesters.

 Is there any update about in-person commencement ceremonies for the Class of 2020 and the Class of 2021?